ixaxaar/monoid.space/Logic/logicBasics.lagda.md

 # Constructing Boolean algebra using type theory

 Here we look at constructing logic using type theory.
-Now, mostly all branches of mathematics involve two kinds of entities: objects and propositions about those objects.
-This very much corresponds to basic composition of programming languages - objects and their APIs.

 ```agda
 module Logic.logicBasics where